 Professor Michael McCann is the Founding Director of the UNH Law Sports and Entertainment Law Institute.
 He also serves as Associate Dean for Academic Affairs and Co-Director of the UNH Law Sports Wagering and Integrity Certificate Program.

 McCann has won the Professor of the Year Award several times for excellence in teaching.
 Graduating students in the Class of 2015 selected McCann to deliver the faculty portion of the commencement address.
 McCann has also taught the popular “Deflategate” undergraduate course at UNH.
 He was previously on the faculties of Vermont Law School and Mississippi College School of Law and was a visiting professor at Boston College Law School in 2008.

 McCann was the first member of the media to interview Lance Armstrong after Armstrong’s interview with Oprah Winfrey.
 He interviewed Armstrong at his home in Austin, Texas and authored “My Dance With Lance” (Sports Illustrated, March 11, 2013 issue, pages 14-15).

 In addition, McCann has authored more than 20 law review articles, with placements in the Yale Law Journal, Wisconsin Law Review, and Boston College Law Review, among other prominent law reviews.
 One notable law review article is “American Needle v.
 NFL: An Opportunity to Reshape Sports Law”, 119 YALE L.J.
 726 (2010).

 Along with Jon Hanson, the Alfred Smart Professor of Law at Harvard Law School, McCann is co-founder of The Project on Law and Mind Sciences at Harvard Law School.
 Hanson and McCann were recipients of the 2011 Media Prize awarded by the Society for Personality and Social Psychology.

 McCann’s work as a sports attorney is extensive.
-In 2004, McCann served as counsel to college football star Maurice Clarett in his lawsuit against the NFL and its age eligibility rule.
+In 2004, McCann served on the legal team of college football star Maurice Clarett in his lawsuit against the NFL and its age eligibility rule.
 Clarett v.
-NFL is considered one of the most important cases in U.S. sports law history.
+NFL is considered one of the most important cases in sports law history.
 McCann has also represented Your Call Football in legal matters.
 In addition, he was Legal Counsel to U.S. Congressman (now UMass President) Marty Meehan, an antitrust litigator at Boston law firms and a spokesperson for Massachusetts Attorney General Tom Reilly.